sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 More specifically it is a description of the hardware that is readable by the operating system so that the operating system doesn't need to hard-code the details of the machine.

 In Linux is a recommended way to describe non-discoverable devices (platform devices) to the Linux Kernel, which previously had to be hardcoded on the source files.

+The device tree supports a hierarchical way of writing hardware description at the SoC level, common board level, and board-specific level.
+Most of the time, writing a new device tree not difficult, and you can reuse most of the common hardware information from the device tree file of the reference board.

+The hardware hierarchy is described in varios levels, because the board have several device blocks
+- SoC
+- SoC has an on-chip processor and on-chip peripherals.
+- The board also has various peripherals onboard, like sensors, LEDs, buttons, joysticks, external memories ...